 About the Act

 The Building (Earthquake-prone Buildings) Amendment Act 2016 which came into force on July 1, 2017 brings radical changes to the methodologies by which local councils, engineers and building owners will carry out assessments and deal with earthquake-prone buildings.
-These changes are limited to commercial buildings and residential buildings that comprise of two or more stories and three or more household units.
+These changes are limited to commercial buildings and any residential buildings that comprise two or more storeys and are either a hostel, boarding house or other specialised accommodation or contain more than three household units.

 The Canterbury Earthquake Royal Commission identified problems with the way councils previously dealt with earthquake-prone buildings.
 Issues such as the variability of local practice, poor information about the number and location of earthquake-prone buildings and a general lack of central government guidance contributed to the need for updated legislation.
 The driving force behind this legislation is a desire to ultimately prevent death and minimise risk.
 The Act aims to strike a balance between three major considerations: protecting people from harm in an earthquake, the costs of strengthening or removing buildings and the impact on heritage.

 The 2016 Act departs from a “one size fits all” approach and instead targets earthquake-prone buildings by dividing New Zealand into three seismic risk categories, depending on the vulnerability of the location.
 These risk categories have been identified using the Z factor – the seismic hazard factor that would be used to design a new building on the site in accordance with other factors including the building code.
 Councils have the option to specify certain parts of buildings as higher risk than others, instead of being restricted to one assessment of earthquake vulnerability for an entire building.
 This ensures that the public, owners and councils have the most accurate data about the safety and security of their buildings in the case of an earthquake and can undertake remedial work on just the vulnerable part of the building.